 Chapter 5 Hargeisa

-History, Getting there and away, Orientation, Getting around, Tourist information, Tour operators, Where to stay, Where to eat, Shopping, Other practicalities, What to see
+History, Getting there and away, Orientation, Getting around, Tourist information and tour operators, Where to stay, Where to eat and drink, Shopping, Other practicalities, What to see and do

 Chapter 6 Las Geel and the Berbera Road

-Aw-Barkadle, Las Geel, Ga'an Libah Reserve, Beira Hills, Xabaalo Tumaalood
+Aw-Barkadle, Las Geel, El Sheikh and Bulhar, Ga'an Libah Reserve, Beira Hills, Xabaalo Tumaalood

 Chapter 7 Berbera and Surrounds

-History, Getting there and away, Getting around, Tourist information, Where to stay, Where to eat, Other practicalities, What to see, Around Berbera
+History, Getting there and away, Getting around, Tourist information, Where to stay, Where to eat and drink, Other practicalities, What to see and do, Around Berbera